pavit14/Early-Prediction-of-Sepsis/README.md

 - iv) preprocess_mean_input_norm

 We are using training_set_A as our training dataset and training_set_B is splitted into test and valid dataset. <br>
-For preprocessing, we are doing following steps: <br>
+For preprocessing, we are doing following steps:
 - Converting .psv files into df
 - For each patient file, there are many null values as every test is not getting conducted every hour.
 So, we are assuming that between 2 tests values are remaining same.
 So, we are using ffill to remove those nulls.
 - We are adding the ID column for each patient identifcation.
 - We are stacking the all patient's data and created a single dataframe for training, testing and valid each.
 - However, there are some nulls remaining as there is no record before first record in each column for each patient comes in.
 So, we are creating 2 versions of data, in one we are imputing nulls with zero and in other approach we are imputing it with mean value.
 - At last, we are normalizing the data.

+For preprocessing, we are doing following steps: <br>

 a) Now navigate to dags directory using command line and initialize the database.
 ```docker compose up airflow-init```